conciso/coding-dojo/README.md

 1. Method **setNewPhrase** takes a word or phrase which resets the game and takes a new phrase to guess.
-2. Method **guessCharacter** takes a character to insert and returns *true* or *false* depending on whether the character is contained in the word or not.
+2. Method **guessCharacter** takes a character to insert and returns *true* or *false* depending on whether the character is contained in the phrase or not.
 If the the game is already ended or is not initialized an exception is thrown.
 3. Method **getNumberOfTries** returns the number of tries.
 4. Method **getNumberOfUnsuccessfulTries** returns the number of unsuccessful tries.
 5. Method **getMaskedPhrase** returns the phrase where the characters which are not already guessed are masked with "_".
 If the phrase contains whitespaces or punctuation characters then these are not masked.
-6. Method **isRunning** returns *false* if the phrase is completely guessed or the game is not initialized.
+6. Method **isGameRunning** returns *false* if the phrase is completely guessed or the game is not initialized.
 Otherwise it returns *true*.

 ## Rules for Programming